Capital Gain Transactions Tax Credit (code 04)

 Utah small business corporation is a corporation that has its commercial domicile in Utah and meets the requirements of IRC section 1244, and for which the aggregate amount of money and other property received by the corporation for stock, as a contribution to capital and paid-in surplus, may not exceed $2,500,000.

 There is no form for this credit.
-Keep all related tax documents with your tax records.
+Keep all related documents with your records.

-Any credit in excess of the tax due will not be refunded, and may not be carried back or carried forward.
+Note: Any credit that is more than the tax liability may not be carried back or forward.